josecols/seed-cat/seed-cat/README.md

 The application can be configured with the following environment variables:

 * `GCS_BUCKET`: The name of the Google Cloud Storage bucket used for automatic backups.
-* `GITHUB_TOKEN`: A token that increases the rate limits for GitHub API requests.
-This can be particularly useful during local development or testing.
 * `GOOGLE_APPLICATION_CREDENTIALS`: The Service Account [JSON key file](https://cloud.google.com/iam/docs/keys-create-delete), encoded in `base64` format.
 This credential allows access to Google Cloud Storage for automatic backups.
 * `HUGGINGFACE_TOKEN`: A user access token for the [Serverless Inference API](https://huggingface.co/docs/api-inference/en/index).
 If not provided, the application will default to using local inference with [`Transformers.js`](https://github.com/xenova/transformers.js).